Pronunciation: ta KROE li mus

 1 mg, capsule, white, imprinted with 1 mg, 617

-Tacrolimus may increase your risk of developing a serious infection, lymphoma, or other cancers.
+Tacrolimus may increase your risk of developing a serious infection, skin cancer, or lymphoma.
 Talk with your doctor about the risks and benefits of using this medicine.

 Call your doctor right away if you have any signs of infection such as fever, chills, flu symptoms, cough, sweating, painful skin sores, skin warmth or redness, or muscle aches.